datitran/datitran/README.md

 ### Hi there 👋

+I'm Dat.
+I work in the intersection between humans and machines.

+- 👨‍💻 I've been doing open-source for ages.
+Here are some of my projects that I contributed to:
+  * [imagededup](https://github.com/idealo/imagededup) - 😎 Finding duplicate images made easy!
+  * [image-super-resolution](https://github.com/idealo/image-super-resolution) - 🔎 Super-scale your images and run experiments with Residual Dense and Adversarial Networks.
+  * [jupyter2slides](https://github.com/datitran/jupyter2slides) - Cloud Native Presentation Slides with Jupyter Notebook + Reveal.js
+- 📫 Feel free to reach me at [hello@dat-tran.com](hello@dat-tran.com) for work-related inquiries

 <!--
 **datitran/datitran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.